 The better the target group is known, the better the strategy that can be worked out.
 Many questions can be answered using desk research.
 Discussions and interviews with members of the audience or an observation of the target group can also provide a lot of information.

-A description can be made by creating a Customer Profile, which consist of the "Customer Jobs" (description of what the customers want to achieve in daily life), "Customer Gains" (description of the results that customers want to reach and the concrete benefits they want to see) and "Customer Pains" (description of the negative outcome, risks and barriers that are related to the job).
+A description can be made by creating a Customer Profile, which consists of the "Customer Jobs" (description of what the customers want to achieve in daily life), "Customer Gains" (description of the results that customers want to reach and the concrete benefits they want to see) and "Customer Pains" (description of the negative outcome, risks and barriers that are related to the job).

 What should the campaign achieve?
 Marketing/communications objectives can be broadly divided into three categories: "Reach" goals, "Process" goals and "Effectiveness" goals.
 The Reach goal of communicating is to reach the target groups in an effective and efficient way.
 For this purpose a good segmentation and audience definition are needed, as well as insights into the media behavior of the desired segments.